trumpfheller/trumpfheller.github.io/index.md

 ---

+## statistical analysis
-- [statistical analysis](./databasics/ev.html) using python, numpy, pandas, matlabLib and others
+- [Price and range of EVs in US and Germany](./databasics/ev.html) using python, numpy, pandas, matlabLib and others

 ---